meet-projects/meetx-playbook/sample-labs/functions/parrot.md

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-ruby-2-parrot-lab' title='Polly Wants a Cracker?'>Polly Wants a Cracker?</a> on Learn.co and start learning to code for free.</p>

+1. Happy Parrot - This parrot is so happy.
+It accepts a 'thing' as its argument and then returns a string where it says how happy it is about the thing! def happy_parrot(thing)
+  "I am so happy about #{thing}!" end

-1. Math Parrot - Create a method that accepts two numbers as arguments and adds them together!
+2. Boring Parrot - Write a method for a boring parrot that just returns whatever string you give him as an argument.1.
+Math Parrot - Create a method that accepts two numbers as arguments and adds them together!

-2. Friendly Parrot - This parrot greets people by returning their name and age (don't forget to pass that information in as arguments).
+3. Friendly Parrot - This parrot greets people by returning their name and age (don't forget to pass that information in as arguments).

-3. Favorites Parrot - Tell this parrot about your three favorite things and he will return "I love <that thing> too!" for each of them.
+4. Favorites Parrot - Tell this parrot about your three favorite things and he will return "I love <that thing> too!" for each of them.

-4. Now try calling your methods below with any arguments of your choice and puts them to the screen.
+5. Now try calling your methods below with any arguments of your choice and puts them to the screen.
 Like this: puts happy_parrot("waffles")
 # call your methods here

-5. Now let's pretend you are a wizard and you want to place a spell on each of the parrots so that they speak backwards.
+6. Now let's pretend you are a wizard and you want to place a spell on each of the parrots so that they speak backwards.
 How would you do that?